mspencedm/Software-Dev-DnD/Sessions/Session 10/Session10.md

 ## The Liason

 To help them on their quest, offer advice, and help them jump between planes they are given a liason.
+Droxar Voss

 ## An Invitation

-Red dragon provides an invitation to an exclusive party at Ravenloft.
+Red dragon provides an invitation to an exclusive party at Castle Bronzehammer - the reformed castle Ravenloft.
 They are guests.
+You can provide a brief history if asked but players can figure it out when they get there - speech will be made before dinner.
+Explain how they will be acting as bodyguards.
+Rumors about an assassination attempt.

 ## The Party